 That’s Captain Jack’s Vortex Manipulator.
 It’s a multi-purpose tool, I guess that means the writers can make it up as they go along.
 One of the things it can do is time travel with some unspecified limitations.
 During crossovers with Dr Who the Doctor makes disparaging remarks about it.
 Also there are a couple of times in Torchwood episodes when time travel would have given Jack an easy solution to the current problem but he doesn’t use it.
-It does look pretty darn cool even if (appropriately enough for me) it also looks a bit gay.

 For me the coolness overwhelms the (inappropriate in my case) gayness so I decided to make one.
 Not exactly the same, though.
 I wanted some differences.
 I wanted to get rid of the aluminium look for a start because to me it clashes.
 Something more steam punk like copper would be better.
 And I wanted it to actually do something.
 Not necessarily something useful but something.